przno/double-scroll-bars/README.md

 [Demo on jsFiddle](http://jsfiddle.net/q85Fs/4/)

 ## Change log
+**v0.1.5**
+- fix for bug in directive template introduced with 0.1.4
+- releases are now tagged
 **v0.1.4**
 - merging #1 by @benib
 - removing `double-scroll-bar-vertical` directive as that was not functional